Ricette di Sicilia

 - 3

-Mix well until you have a smooth, firm batter.
+Mix until you have a smooth, firm batter.
 Cover with cling film and chill in the fridge for at least 2 hours.

 - 4